hachyderm/community/welcome/README.md

-The UI experience of DMs is not as clearly separated as other apps like Twitter, Slack/Discord, et al. In the web UI, for example, DMs do not look significantly different than a private account tooting in your feed.
+The UI experience of DMs is not as clearly separated as other apps like Twitter, Slack/Discord, et al. In the web UI, for example, DMs do not look significantly different than a private account posting in your feed.
 Some of the mobile apps, like Toot!, have a better visual separation.
-Basically: depending on where you prefer to toot, you'll have vastly different experiences (for now).
+Basically: depending on where you prefer to post, you'll have vastly different experiences (for now).

 ## Content Warnings ⛔️